LeoManeein/UGA-Geoguessr/packages/backend/README.md

 First run `npm install`

-then to run it type `node src/server.js`
+then to run it type `node src/server.js` or `nodemon src/server.js`